-Rap Superstar Cardi B is going to trial… over a tattoo.
-Yes, you heard it right, and we doubt she “likes it like that”.
-Cardi B is headed to court for photoshopping a man’s tattoo on the cover for her mixtape “Gangsta Bitch Music Vol. 1.”.
-The tattoo in question belongs to a man named Kevin Brophy Jr. who alleges that Cardi B misappropriated his likeness in a “a misleading, offensive, humiliating and provocatively sexual way” in an effort to launch her career, according to The Hollywood Reporter.
+Rap superstar Cardi B is going to trial… over a tattoo.
+Yes, you heard that right, and we doubt she “likes it like that”.
+Cardi B is headed to court for photoshopping a man’s tattoo on the cover for her mixtape “Gangsta Bitch Music Vol. 1”.
+The tattoo in question belongs to a man named Kevin Brophy Jr., a tattoo model who works for a surfing and lifestyle company in Newport Beach, California, according to hitc.com, who alleges that Cardi B misappropriated his likeness in a “a misleading, offensive, humiliating and provocatively sexual way” in an effort to launch her career, according to The Hollywood Reporter.

 “To constitute a transformative fair use, the revised image must have significant transformative or creative elements to make it something more than mere likeness or imitation,” writes Carney.
 “A reasonable jury in this case could conclude that there are insufficient transformative or creative elements on the GBMV1 cover to constitute a transformative use of Plaintiff’s tattoo.”

 Judge Craney refers to testimony from the designer of the album cover, Timm Gooden.
 Gooden was paid $50 to make a quick design from a few images and was told to grab another tattoo to photoshop on the model’s back.
 Gooden ended up using an image he found when googling “back tattoos”.

 However, the tattoo is not necessarily positioned in in the exact same way as it appears on Brophy’s body.
 Cardi also argued that the neck tattoo was removed, that the arm was repositioned, that the image was tilted, and so forth, according to the Hollywood Reporter.
 However, the judge argues that a jury could find the changes to be “insufficiently creative”.